jenh/ArcadeParty/README.md

 You can now open `lambda/index.js` and customize your skill even further.
 Remember to run `ask deploy` to update your skill after any change.

+## Test Your Skill<a name="testing"></a>

+There are a number of ways to test your skill, and you'll probably find yourself using every one of them.

+You can test from an IDE (you can install the AWS extension for Visual Studio and test directly from the IDE), from the [Lambda console](https://console.aws.amazon.com/lambda), from a device (an Alexa device or the Alexa app on a mobile device), and from the [Alexa Development Console](https://developer.amazon.com/alexa/console/ask).

+For specific errors in NodeJS, you may need to test directly from the Lambda UI, an IDE, or the command line.
+To generate test cases, the Alexa Development Console is really handy, as you can type your queries, then copy the JSON data out, save to a file, and run test cases from the command line.
+If you share your test cases or check them into Git, be sure to change any identifiers first!

+---
+**Tip:** The `uuidgen` tool on Linux is handy for generating example skill IDs.

+___

+**To run a test from the command line:**

+1. To test your Lambda function at the command line, you can use the following command:

+    ```
+    $ aws lambda invoke --function ask-mylambdafunction-AlexaSkillFunction-ABCDEFGHI11 \
+    --payload file://tests/mytestfile.json output.log && cat output.log
+    ```
+    As when loading policies, you will receive encoding errors if you don't include the `file://` uri.

 ## Clean up unused resources<a name="cleanup"></a>

-Because deploying skills this way is pretty speedy, you may find yourself deploying a number of them for testing purposes.
-Because DynamoDB incurs billing charges, you'll want to delete DynamoDB tables.
-It's also good practice to delete resources you don't need, like the Lambda function and role.
+Because deploying skills this way is simple and fast, you may find yourself deploying a number of them for testing purposes.
+Because DynamoDB is a billable service, you'll want to delete unused DynamoDB tables.
+It's also good security practice to delete resources you don't need, like the Lambda function and role.
 You can do this from the AWS console or from the command line.

 **To delete unused DynamoDB tables using the AWS CLI:**